chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 My code was written in C.
 ```

-Great!
 Having your program execute from a smaller image with less packages reduces your potential attack surface, making it a more secure approach for production-facing builds.

 ## Example 3 --- Multi-Stage Build for C++ Applications